videoDAC/livepeer-broadcaster/README.md

 ### IP Address Whitelisting

-This section will explain how to configure `simple-streaming-server` to only allow publishing and consuming from specific whitelisted IP addresses.
+This section will explain how to configure Livepeer Broadcaster to only allow publishing and consuming from specific whitelisted IP addresses.

 ### Raspberry Pi

-This section will seek to add instructions for running `simple-streaming-server` on a Raspberry Pi.
+This section will seek to add instructions for running Livepeer Broadcaster on a Raspberry Pi.